aptitudetechnology/pdf2mdhub/swot_analysis_pdf_approaches.md

 ## Recommendation Summary

 **Option 2** is better if:
-- You want maximum compatibility with existing OpenGovSG workflows
+- You want maximum compatibility with existing OpenDocSG workflows
 - You plan to potentially move to server-side processing later
-- You have specific requirements that match OpenGovSG's feature set
+- You have specific requirements that match OpenDocSG's feature set
 - You want to contribute back to the open-source community

 **Option 3** is better if: